ContextLab/storytelling-with-data/slides/truth-and-storytelling.md

 <div class="tip-box" data-title="No prerequisites">

 You do not need prior programming experience.
-We will build everything up from scratch.
+We will build up the required skill set from scratch.

 </div>